Michael Tippett: Family background

 The Tippett family originated in Cornwall.
 Michael Tippett's grandfather, George Tippett, left the county in 1854 to make his fortune in London through property speculation and other business schemes.
 A flamboyant character, he had a strong tenor voice that was a popular feature at Christian revivalist meetings.
 In later life his business enterprises faltered, leading to debts, prosecution for fraud, and a term of imprisonment.
 His son Henry, born in 1858, was Michael's father.
 A lawyer by training, he was successful in business and was independently wealthy by the time of his marriage in April 1903.
 Unusually for his background and upbringing, Henry Tippett was a progressive liberal and a religious sceptic.

 Henry Tippett's bride was Isabel Kemp, from a large upper-middle-class family based in Kent.
 Among her mother's cousins was Charlotte Despard, a well-known campaigner for women's rights, suffragism, and Irish home rule.
 Despard was a powerful influence on the young Isabel, who was herself briefly imprisoned after participating in an illegal suffragette protest in Trafalgar Square.
 Though neither she nor Henry was musical, she had inherited an artistic talent from her mother, who had exhibited at the Royal Academy.
-After their marriage the couple settled outside London in Eastcote, where two sons were born—the second, Michael, on 2 January 1905.
+After their marriage the couple settled outside London in Eastcote.
+They had two sons.